Unique accomplishments by two outstanding ASC members.

 “Because of the thickness of the prism and the arrangement of the shutter, lenses had to have a much longer back focal length, so to enable the Technicolor films cinematography with wide-angle lenses, the optical engineers at Cooke designed the first what they called an ‘inverse telephoto lens,’ which has come to be called a retro focus lens, a lens with a very long back focal length.
 These lenses were the precursor to all the wide lenses made for single-lens and motion picture reflex cameras.”

 A few other aspects are outstanding.
 Cosmetic work will not be simple, with many holes to be filled, and a few rather complex plugs will need to be machined.
-The crinkle-blue finish will be a challenge since the original oil-based crinkle paint is not legal in California.
+The crinkle-blue finish will be a challenge since applying the original oil-based paint — quite toxic — is not legal in California.
 The goal is the color and patina of a working Technicolor camera.
 A magazine needs to be restored, and a motor with power supply is needed.
 When it’s finished, the camera will be capable of running film, although the magnificent Technicolor imbibition printing process is long gone.

 “Just to have a working Technicolor camera will be a rarity,” Richard says.
 “I think there are 14 or 15 of these cameras left, but I don’t think any are actually operational.
 This camera is a very ingenious exercise in three-dimensional thinking.
 It’s one of the most complicated precision machines produced in the early 20th century.
 It’s really mind-blowing.
 I wonder what it will sound like.”